Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Finite Volume Conservative Methods

 \subsection{Piecewise Parabolic Method (PPM)}

 Originally introduced by Colella \& Woodward \cite{ColellaWoodward1984}, this scheme achieves second-order accuracy using a parabolic reconstruction of the data with characteristic tracing.
 We refer again to Zingale's notes \cite{Zingale} for a clear summary of PPM in the case of non-linear advection equations.
 The expressions of the parabolic reconstruction of primitive variables with characteristics tracing step in the case of dark fluids are quite lengthy and here we only present the results of the numerical tests of Table~\ref{tab1} shown in Figs.~\ref{fig11},~\ref{fig12} and~\ref{fig13} (dotted lines) against the exact solutions at $\tau=600$ units for $c_s=10^{-3}$ (solid blue lines) and $c_s=10^{-4}$ (dash red lines) respectively.
 In the bottom panels we plot the absolute value of difference between the exact and the numerical solutions.
-We can see the improvement of the PPM scheme compared to the PLM in resolving discontinuities.